 Donations are gathered from the community throughout the year and are sold at the Main Street Vinyl Record Fair for well below market prices.

-Money raised from the program goes to support community organizations such as CiTR 101.9 FM (UBC Student Radio), the Safe Amplification Society and Girls Rock Camp Vancouver.
+Money raised from the program goes to support community organizations such as CiTR 101.9 FM at the University of British Columbia and Girls Rock Camp Vancouver.